 Site icon AIR, LAND & WATER

 Summer is here and we’ve already experienced some hot days in Oregon, and people seeking out local lakes and rivers to play in.
-While enjoying all of Oregon’s beautiful waterways, it’s important to watch out for cyanoHABs – large stretches of algae that contain harmful toxins.
+While enjoying all of Oregon’s beautiful waterways, it’s important to watch out for what are called cyanobacteria harmful algal blooms, or cyanoHABs for short.
+A mouthful to say, but don’t get a mouthful of this stuff, it contains harmful toxins.

 The voices in the episode are: